Portal: Companion Collection (Switch eShop)

 COCOON (Switch eShop)

-COCOON is a fun and addictive puzzler.
+Cocoon is a fun and addictive puzzler.
 Its unique mechanics and gameplay had us glued to our screens, and it’s gorgeous to boot.
-Its lack of story is a minor disappointment, but if you love puzzles and aren't bugged by fast-paced combat, this game will be an easy favourite — even if it flies by all too quickly.
+Its lack of explicit story may come as a minor disappointment, and it's a consistently sub-30fps experience on Switch, but its performance never adversely affects the gameplay and if you love puzzles, this game will be an easy favourite — even if it flies by all too quickly.

 Pocket Card Jockey: Ride On!
 (Switch eShop)